ellefaraday/ellefaraday.github.io/_posts/2017-11-01-following_my_own_advice.markdown

 Computer programming suffers from a very similar stigma to math, that you need to have an innate aptitude, and that is it beyond the reach of most people.
 As a special education math teacher, I worked with students with a variety of abilities to make math accessible to them.
 Computer programming, like math, is a system of thought, and when taught properly anyone can learn that system of thought.

 I have loved my time at C4Q, and hope I have positively contributed to our take on programming education, but I continually found myself hitting the wall of my lack of programming knowledge.
 I feel certain there's more I can do to support our instructors in their pedagogy if only I could better speak their language.
-It's become obvious to be that to do what I want to do I need to learn to code.
+It's become obvious to me that to do what I want to do I need to learn to code.

 And so, I am finally taking the advice I have been giving our students.
 I am learning to program.
 I am completing the online web developer immersive through Flatiron and spending my time outside of my job facing the same struggle and reward as my students.
 I am so excited to see how I develop as a programmer, and how programming helps me develop as an educator.